shoobomb/Validity_of_TicTacToe_Move/README.md

 List Of Files In The Folder -

-1. Question.txt : It contains the description of Question Number 2.
+1. Question.txt : It contains the description of Question.

 2. Q.in : This is the input file for Question.
 The code is written such that it fetches the number of test cases from the input file for processing.